YajanaRao/simple-component-kit/README.md

   </a>
 </p>

-`React Native Design System` is a set of design rules and component library that lets you prototype faster with easy to use cross-platform components.
+`Simple Component Kit` is a set of design rules and component library that lets you prototype faster with easy to use cross-platform components.
 Let's get started!

 ### 🏠 [Homepage](https://github.com/iamshadmirza/react-native-design-system#readme)
 ### 📄 [Documentation](https://rnds.netlify.com)